How to Start an LLC in Colorado (Step-by-Step Guide)

 You can be your own registered agent (as long as you live in Colorado and have a physical mailing address there), or you can appoint an employee.
 However, keep in mind that the address of the registered agent will become a public record – so privacy may be a concern for individuals.

 The alternative is to use a registered agent service.
-ZenBusiness and Northwest Registered Agent are good options.
-It costs $125/year, and they will handle all correspondence for you, ensuring everything is handled efficiently.
+Northwest Registered Agent and ZenBusiness are good options.
+It costs $39/year plus state fees, and they will handle all correspondence for you, ensuring everything is handled efficiently.
 They can also handle mail forwarding.
 Although ZenBusiness only offers registered agent service for existing clients (who have started their LLC through ZenBusiness).

 Prepare an operating agreement (optional)